Linguistic-Data-Consortium/p2fa/example2/README.md

     docker run -it --rm -v ~/dockermount:/mount p2fa_example2

-Before running this, a local directory `~/dockermount` was created with an audio file and a transcript.
-The local directory could be anything, but the default command in the dockerfile expects it to be mounted to `/mount`, and expects files called `foo.wav` and `foo.tdf` in the local directory.
-The label files are written to the same local directory, called `foo.align` and `foo.words`.
+Before running this, a local directory `~/dockermount` was created with an audio file `foo.wav` and a transcript `foo.tdf`; `foo.align`, `foo.words`, and `foo.unks` go to the same directory.
+See the default command in the Dockerfile, which uses `/mount` as the working directory.
 You can model other commands off of the default command.
 For example, if you have files named `bar` instead, you could do

     docker run -it --rm -v ~/dockermount:/mount p2fa_example2 python3 /app/aligner/align_tdf.py bar.wav bar.tdf bar.align bar.words

-The aligner supplements the included dictionary by running g2p on any unknown words, and also produces a `.unk` file with those unknown words.